kmbreeden21/IRP_typicality/README.md

 **imageList**: an array of strings representing the file locations for all images to be shown in the experiment

-**categoryMappings**: an array of image_file category name: plural category for prompt for every image.
+**categoryPlurals**: an array of image_file category name: plural category for prompt for every image.
-  * i.e. abacus1.png image file --> abacus: abacuses in the categoryMapping array
+  * i.e. abacus1.png image file --> "abacus: abacuses" in the categoryMapping array
   * this category mapping array must be in the order of the files in the images directory.

-These data structures are read into the experiment.js file as the list of images and their plural mappings for participats to see.
+**categoryMappings**: an array of image_file category name: singular category for prompt for every image.
+  * i.e. telephonebox1.png image file --> "telephonebox: telephone box" in the categoryMapping array
+  * this category mapping array must be in the order of the files in the images directory.

+### catch_trials.js

+**catchTrialImages**: an array of strings representing the file locations for all images to be shown in the experiment

+**catchPlurals**: an array of image_file category name: plural category for prompt for every image.
+  * i.e. abacus1.png image file --> "abacus: abacuses" in the categoryMapping array
+  * this category mapping array must be in the order of the files in the images directory.

+**catchSingulars**: an array of image_file category name: singular category for prompt for every image.
+  * i.e. telephonebox1.png image file --> "telephonebox: telephone box" in the categoryMapping array
+  * this category mapping array must be in the order of the files in the images directory.